Do Raccoons Kill Rabbits? Get the Real Story

 Rabbits are blessed with almost 360-degree vision so they can easily detect the presence of their predator regardless of its direction.

-Strong Hind limbs
+Strong Hind Limbs

-Not only do strong hind legs help Rabbits to maintain a good speed while running, but Rabbits also use them in their defense.
+Not only do strong hind legs help Rabbits maintain a good speed while running, but Rabbits also use them in their defense.

 During an encounter with a predator, rabbits use their legs to kick their enemy so they may get threatened and run away.
 Small-sized animals can easily get injured because of these strong kicks.

-Sharp teeth and claws
+Sharp Teeth and Claws

 A rabbit can’t kill its predator but can give him enough wounds that it won’t be able to chase a rabbit easily.
 This strategy may give the rabbit enough time to escape.